tursilion/gromrelocate/readme.md

 gromrelocate inputG.bin outputG.bin

+Windows project and EXE included, but it should port with minimal effort.

 I don't intend to give a lot of support to this program, it's a hacky little tool.
 But it may be useful to others!
 So it's released.
 Enjoy!